CHAFAH/K8S-Installation-and-setup/README.md

 ===================

-they are pods controlled by the kubelet service Kubernetes has self healing capabilities
+they are pods controlled by the kubelet service Kubernetes has self-healing capabilities
-PODS in k8s has a short lifespand. if a node goes does on which a pod is running, the pod will not be recreated:
+PODS in k8s have a short lifespan. if a node goes does on which a pod is running, the pod will not be recreated:
-IF pods are crwated with controller managers, the pod lifecycle can be managed
+IF pods are created with controller managers, the pod lifecycle can be managed

-sudo vi /etc/kubernetes/manifsest/file.yml :  create a managed pod for replication the pod is controlled by the kubelet service
+sudo vi /etc/kubernetes/manifsest/file.yml:  create a managed pod for replication the pod is controlled by the kubelet service
 ```sh
 kind: Pod